akshat-create/akshat-create/README.md

 ## 👨‍💻 About Me

-I am a 2nd-year B.Tech student in Computer Science and Engineering, specializing in **Data Science** at Maharana Pratap Engineering College.
+I am a final-year B.Tech student in Computer Science and Engineering, specializing in **Data Science** at Maharana Pratap Engineering College.
 I enjoy turning complex problems into clean, efficient code and am constantly exploring the intersection of software development and artificial intelligence.

 Currently, I am focused on strengthening my Data Structures and Algorithms (DSA) foundations, building practical AI-driven projects, and preparing for software and data engineering opportunities.